misoca/thinreports-generator/README.md

 ## Our Plan

-We propose this section-report format to Thinreports community, and have planned to merge it into the original Thinreports repository in cooperation with the community.
+We are planning to send pull request of this changes to the original Thinreports repository in the near future.

 ---